xtro/SwiftMVI/Documentation/SwiftMVI.docc/Parts.md

 - ``EffectReducer`` An ability to proccess incomming events from **Processing**.
 - ``AsyncEffectReducer`` An async version of **EffectReducer**.

+- ``Observer`` An ability to observe other feaures and combine publishers.
+- ``Processing`` A mediator between reducers and reducibles.

 ## View

 ### Feature View
-``FeatureView`` is a new view protocol type for your. features, as well, unlike the View implementation, FeatureView has a feature propery and a body function for creating a view from the actual state of the feature.
-In this type you don't need to implement the standard body getter, its synthesized automaticaly origins from this function.
+``FeatureView`` is a view protocol type especially for features, as well, unlike the standard SwiftUI view implementation, ``FeatureView`` have a feature and a body function for creating a view from the actual state of a feature.
+Using this type you don't need to implement the body getter variable.
+If it'snt implemented it will be automatically synthesized by this function.

 ```swift
 struct MyFeatureView: FeatureView {